-Email invitation to interview sent to all participants:
+Email invitation to interview sent to all participants: Dear ,

-Dear,

-Hope you are having a good start to the school year.
-I am one of the doctoral students Dr. may have mentioned who is interested in interviewing you.
-Please know I'm happy to accommodate your availability and will offer some dates for you to consider below.
+Hope you as re having a good start to the school year.
+I am one of the doctoral students Dr may have mentioned who is interested in interviewing you.
+Please know I'm happy to acc commodate your availability and will offer some dates for you to consider below.